 Hotel Barge Deborah: Cruises from Nevers on the Canal Lateral a la Loire to Briare on the Canal de Briare

-Cruise through the former Berry province and the Sologne region.
-Take a magnificent tour including delightful vistas, fascinating buildings, historic cities and prestigious vineyards.
+Cruise through the former Berry province and the Sologne region of western Burgundy Take a magnificent tour, including delightful vistas, fascinating buildings, historic cities and prestigious vineyards.

-Transfers to and from the cruise by coach from Paris (2.45 hrs) are included.
+Cruise includes transfers to and from Deborah by coach from Paris (2.45 hrs).

 Day 1 Friday – Arrival

-Meet in Paris for transfer, to arrive at Deborah, moored at Nevers, by 18:00.
-After comfortably settling in, meet the crew at a welcome cocktail and first dinner on board.
+Gather at the pre-agreed meeting point in Paris for private transfer, to arrive at Deborah moored at Nevers, by 18:00.
+After comfortably settling in, meet the crew over a welcome cocktail and then enjoy your first dinner on board.
 At nightfall, an optional romantic walk into Nevers with lanterns.

 Day 2: Saturday – Nevers to Marseilles-lès-Aubigny

-This morning, an optional tour of Nevers.
-Visit the Espace Bernadette Soubirous, the final resting place of the simple country girl from Lourdes who claimed to have seen the Virgin 18 times; the Ducal Palace, considered to be the first of the Loire region’s castles; stroll through the remarkably well-preserved old quarter, with its half-timbered houses and picturesque streets; Nevers Cathedral, a national monument of France dedicated to the Saints Quriaqos and Julietta; the Blue Gold pottery district and a delicious tasting of local products.
-Lunch on board and then an afternoon cruise towards Marseilles-lès-Aubigny.
+See the Ducal Palace, considered to be the first of the Loire region’s castles and then stroll through the remarkably well-preserved old quarter, with its half-timbered houses and picturesque streets.
+Don’t miss the magnificent Nevers Cathedral, a national monument of France dedicated to the Saints Quriaqos and Julietta or the Blue Gold pottery district.
+Finish the excursion with a delicious tasting of local produce.
+Lunch is taken on board Deborah and then there’s a relaxing afternoon’s cruise towards Marseilles-lès-Aubigny.
 Enjoy the scenery as it glides by or take one of the bikes on board to ride the tow-path.
 Dinner on board.